falcosecurity/falco-website/content/en/docs/installation.md

     curl -s -o /etc/yum.repos.d/faclosecurity.repo https://falco.org/repo/falcosecurity-rpm.repo
     ```

+    > **Note** - In case you want to use a Falco package from the current master use the [falcosecurity-rpm-dev](https://falco.org/repo/falcosecurity-rpm-dev.repo).

 2. Install the EPEL repository:

     > **Note** — The following command is required only if DKMS is not available in the distribution.
 You can verify if DKMS is available using `yum list dkms`.
 If necessary, install it using: